Opinion | The Senate just moved one step closer to sanity

 Nevertheless, this could have a huge impact on the prospects for Biden’s agenda — and on the future ability of Republicans to wield their minority veto, a.k.a. the filibuster, on anything the majority wants to do.

 Let’s put this in the context of the infrastructure bill, where negotiations are now underway.
-The administration presented its hugely ambitious proposal, and now we’re in the stage of the process where various people say what they think is wrong with it.
+The administration has presented its hugely ambitious proposal, and now we’re in the stage of the process where various people say what they think is wrong with it.

-Sen. Joe Manchin III (D-W.V.), whom all legislation must satisfy, announced that the White House’s proposal to increase the corporate tax rate to 28 percent from 21 percent — which would still be far less than the 35 percent rate it was at before the 2017 Republican tax cut — is wicked in his sight.
+Sen. Joe Manchin III (D-W.V.), whom all legislation must satisfy, announced that the White House’s proposal to increase the corporate tax rate to 28 percent from 21 percent — which would still be far less than the 35 percent it was before the 2017 Republican tax cut — is wicked in his sight.
 The rate should go up to no more than 25 percent, Manchin says.

 Why he feels so strongly about this is unclear, since the people of West Virginia probably aren’t staying up nights worried that the corporate tax rate might be a few points higher.
 But he may get that provision changed, or he may not.